-Under the European General Data Protection Regulation (GDPR), Human Resources departments have an obligation to limit storing personal employee and applicant data.
+The European General Data Protection Regulation does not have specific retention period requirements.
+Instead, Human Resources departments have an obligation to limit storing personal employee and applicant data.
+Personal data should not be kept longer than necessary for achieving the purposes the data was collected and/or processed (Article 5(1)).
 One way to demonstrate this is by having a clear and well documented retention policy that limits retention periods to what is legally or contractually required.